fossi-foundation/fossi-foundation.github.io/_posts/2023-07-02-gsoc23-students.md

 Mentored by Tim Edwards, Mohamed Shalan, and Cary R

 When you design a digital circuit, you want to make sure that all timings are correct, even post-layout.
 Therefore, the gate level netlist is annotated with delays extracted from the layout.
 The file format that contains these delay and timing information is called Standard Delay Format (SDF).
-Icarus Verilogs' SDF implementation has shortcomings in the following categories: 1.
-Wire / Interconnect delays 2.
-Conditional path delays 3.
-Timing checks Work needs to be done on these categories, all while supporting related bugs as we more completely test gate level simulations.
+Icarus Verilogs' SDF implementation has shortcomings in the following categories:

+1. Wire / Interconnect delays
+2. Conditional path delays
+3. Timing checks

+Work needs to be done on these categories, all while supporting related bugs as we more completely test gate level simulations.
 With the work proposed here, I would like to improve Icarus' SDF support to simulate SDF back-annotated timing simulations for the open SKY130 PDK.
-The deliverables for this project are: 1.
-Implementing the SDF `INTERCONNECT` feature 2.
-Writing tests for the regression suite 3.
-Example of a SDF back-annotated timing simulation using the SKY130 PDK
+The deliverables for this project are:

+1. Implementing the SDF `INTERCONNECT` feature
+2. Writing tests for the regression suite
+3. Example of a SDF back-annotated timing simulation using the SKY130 PDK

+Weekly posts can be found on his [blog](https://mole99.uber.space/).

 ### Enhancing OpenPiton+Ariane SoC With an Open-Source Advanced Interrupt Architecture (Kinza Qamar Zaman)